 Care That Fits 2022

-This course offers LIVE (In-person) and LIVESTREAM attendance options
+This course offers Live (in-person) and Livestream (virtual) attendance options.

 Course Directors: Kasey R. Boehmer, MPH, Ph.D. and Victor M. Montori, M.D.